RedDogSlay/Pacman_Project/README.md

  ## Map Drawing
- We have implemented a map drawing algorithm that will takes number to dertimine the maze.
+We have implemented a map drawing algorithm that will take the number to determine the maze.

          for (y = 0; y < SCREEN_SIZE; y += BLOCK_SIZE) {
             for (x = 0; x < SCREEN_SIZE; x += BLOCK_SIZE) {